urvish667/fiction-app/docs/donation-flow.md

 This page allows users to:
 - Select a predefined donation amount or enter a custom amount
 - Add an optional message to the creator
+- See which story they're supporting (if the donation is story-specific)
 - Choose between PayPal and Stripe for payment processing

 The page uses the `UnifiedPaymentForm` component which dynamically loads either the PayPal or Stripe payment form based on the creator's preferred payment method.